IAmCoder/awesome-lucid-dreams/README.md

 ### WBTB - Wake Back To Bed

 Wake yourself up after 4 to 6 hours of sleep, get out of bed and stay up for anywhere between a few minutes to an hour before going back to bed.
-It is preferable that you do something related to lucid dreaming during this time (such as reading about lucid dreaming), but it is not required.
-This is best combined with other techniques; many people have amazing results with a MILD/WBTB combination.
-The WBTB technique significantly increases your chances of a lucid dream, and using [MILD](#mild---mnemonically-induced-lucid-dream) in conjunction increases your success rate if you are planning to sleep an hour or more after your WBTB session.
+Perfrom some reality checks and combine with other techniques when going back to sleep.

 ### DEILD - Dream Exit Induced Lucid Dream